JcLimath/Anomaly-Aware-PINN/README.md

 # Anomaly-Aware-PINN
-Code for training PINNs via Anomaly-Aware optimization
+Official code for "Efficiently Training PINNs via Anomaly-Aware Optimization".

+The main contribution lies in leveraging outlier detection and curriculum learning to help PINN efficiently handle outliers.

+We'll work on the rest of the code as soon as possible!!!